martinkearn/Content/Blogs/Processing Github Webhooks with Azure Functions.md

 return (ActionResult)new OkObjectResult($"We got data for {commitId} by {owner} on {repo}.");
 ```

-You can now run your Function from Visual Studio; it will open a console and start an endpoint like  `http://localhost:7071/api/Function1`.
-You can test your function by sending a Http POST request to this endpoint using something [Postman](https://www.getpostman.com/) or [cURL](https://curl.haxx.se/).
+You can now run your Function from Visual Studio; it will open a console and start an endpoint which looks like `http://localhost:7071/api/Function1`.
+You can test your Function by sending a Http POST request to this endpoint using something [Postman](https://www.getpostman.com/) or [cURL](https://curl.haxx.se/).

-Make a note of the Function's URL, you will need when setting up NGROK in the next section.
+Make a note of the Function's URL, you will need it when setting up NGROK in the next section.

 ## NGrok for local debug

 Now we have a Function running locally, we need to debug it against a live GitHub webhook.

 We can use [NGROK](https://ngrok.com/) to help us do this.
-NGROK is a CLI tool which exposes local servers (our Function is effectively a server in this context) to a public internet endpoint via a secure tunnel.
+NGROK is a tool which exposes local servers (our Function is effectively a server in this context) to a public internet endpoint via a secure tunnel.

 To setup NGROK, follow these steps (taken in part from [GitHub Developer > Webhooks > Configuring Your Server](https://developer.github.com/webhooks/configuring/))